By: CS2103T-W16-4 Since: Feb 2020 Licence: MIT

 List of diary entries are managed by the

-class.
-All relevant actions such as adding, deleting as described above are implemented insideDiaryBook
+DiaryBookclass.
+All relevant actions such as adding, deleting as described above are implemented insideDiaryBook.
+This can be seen from the methods ofDiaryBookin the class diagram above.

 3.5.2.
 Example Use Case